hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

    6. For each WM key, emit a new watermark as the minimum of value computed in step 5 and of the last received value for that WM key.
 6. If an event is received:
+   1. If the event is late according to any last received watermark, drop it.
+   2. If the event is out of bounds according to `wmState`, join it with nulls (if outer-joining) and stop processing it
-   1. Store the event in left/right buffer.
+   3. Store the event in left/right buffer.
-   2. For each event in the opposite buffer emit the joined event (if the whole join condition is `true`).
+   4. For each event in the opposite buffer emit the joined event (if the whole join condition is `true`).

 ### Questions